 Why do we charge for Grazing?

-Most grazing in the UK is subsidised through single farm payments (through the EU Common Agricultural Policy).
+Most grazing in the UK is subsidised through single farm payments (through the EU Common Agricultural Policy and any planned replacement).
 Flexigraze does not claim any subsidy leaving this to land managers to do so if they wish.
 Stewardship agreements also help pay for grazing management and these, again, rest with the landowner.
 We help fulfill the requirements of both stewardship and farming management through contract grazing although we are doing so on marginal land with often complex constraints.
 Lamb sales help fund Flexigraze but they only cover a part of our costs.
 While we do make a charge for grazing this is usually less than the costs would be for alternative management regimes such as mowing and scrub control and often results in a better variety of wildlife.
 Flexigraze takes full responsibility for the livestock it provides including veterinary costs and transport to and from the site as well as regular checking while there (although we welcome help in doing these checks).

 What do we charge for Grazing?